 A wealth of Classics content, from ancient language learning resources to journal access, museum databases to recordings of Greek drama, is becoming available to everyone, in addition to the digital resources which we already offer our readers.

-Keep up with us on Facebook and Twitter as well, where you can alert us to new resources as well as let us know how you get on using the ones we've covered below.
+Keep up with us on social media where you can alert us to new resources as well as let us know how you get on using the ones we've covered below.

 The Warburg Institute Online Resources and Databases is extensive and well worth checking out too, as is the Stephanus TLG E-Resources for Classicists and the Ancient World Online index.

 Highly recommended also is this Open University blog outlining the OU's free Classical Studies material, and those available through the Classical Association (scroll down to the Free online resources and teaching support section).

-If you want to stay connected to Classics news during this crisis, we'd also recommend subscribing to the University of Liverpool's Classicists list.
+If you want to stay connected to Classics news, we'd also recommend subscribing (free) to the University of Liverpool's Classicists list.